HaukeBartsch/sdcm/README.md

 ### Install on Windows

-Download the ror.exe.
+Download the sdcm.exe.
 Copy the program to your program files folder.
 The line below will only work in the cmd terminal and with administrator rights.
 If you don't have those rights copy the executable into one of your own directories and add that to the PATH environment variable in system settings.

 ```bash
 wget -qO- https://github.com/HaukeBartsch/sdcm/raw/main/build/windows-amd64/sdcm.exe > %ProgramFiles%/sdcm.exe